(Cross-posted on 3 Quarks Daily, where it has received many comments.)

 - Sanghmitra S. Acharya, ‘Access to Health Care and Patterns of Discrimination: A Study of Dalit Children in Selected villages of Gujarat and Rajasthan’, 2010 (download).

-- Amy Chua, ‘World on Fire’, a very good study of many Asian, African, and Latin American countries (not India but lessons apply) that shows how neoliberal economics can worsen ethnic strife.
-Here is a review.
+- See Amy Chua, ‘World on Fire’, Anchor, 2004.
+A very good study of many Asian, African, and Latin American countries (not India but lessons apply) that shows how neoliberal economics can worsen ethnic strife.

 - Such crippling negative discrimination can stymie most positive discrimination policies.
 But even for the blacks in the US, whose situation today is much better than that of Dalits, a ‘results gap’ continues to exist.
 This article by Orlando Patterson in the Nation explains why.